asalber/asalber.github.io/statistics/manual/introduction.md

 Only random sampling methods avoid the selection bias and guarantee the representativeness of the sample, and therefore, the validity of conclusions.

-Non random sampling methods are not suitable to make generalizations because doesn’t guarantee the representativeness of the sample.
-Nevertheless, usually are less expensive and can be used in exploratory studies.
+Non random sampling methods are not suitable to make generalizations because they do not guarantee the representativeness of the sample.
+Nevertheless, usually they are less expensive and can be used in exploratory studies.

 ### Simple random sampling

 The most popular random sampling method is the *simple random sampling*, that has the following properties:

 -   All the population individuals have the same likelihood of being selected in the sample.
 -   The individual selection is performed with replacement, that is, each selected individual is returned to the population before selecting the next one.
-This way the population doesn’t change.
+In this way the population does not change.
 -   Each individual selection is independent of the others.

 The only way of doing a random sampling is to assign a unique identity number to each population individual (conducting a *census*) and performing a random drawing.